6 of the best Korean moisturizers for dry skin.

 Creams that include petrolatum will be the best for dry and cracked skin.
 They will stay on your face for longer and prevent water from evaporating.

 How to Use Korean Moisturizer for Dry Skin

 You might have the best cream in the industry, but if you don’t use it properly, it might as well be fish water.

 Here are some Korean Beauty tips:

 Sort your skincare products from the lightest to the thickest and apply them in that order.

 You also don’t want to apply a heavy cream on first, as it will prevent the lighter creams from being absorbed.

 So start light, and then gradually go heavy.

-Koreans tap there faces and gently stroke their faces in an upwards direction to prevent unwanted droopiness.
+Koreans tap their faces and gently stroke their faces in an upward direction to prevent unwanted droopiness.